SAP-samples/cap-local-development-workshop/exercises/03/README.md

 curl -i -u 'yves:' localhost:4004/odata/v4/admin/Books
 ```

-> The colon separates the username and password when supplying this detail via `curl`'s `--user` (or `-u`) option.
-None of the pre-defined users have passwords.
+> The colon separates username and password values when supplying such credentials via `curl`'s `--user` (or `-u`) option.
+None of the pre-defined users have passwords (i.e. the passwords are "empty").
 If you omit the colon from the value supplied to `-u` here, `curl` will prompt you for a password (you can just hit Enter to send an empty password in this case).

-Underlining the difference between HTTP [401] and HTTP [403] responses, this request should elicit:
+This request should elicit an HTTP status thus:

 ```log
 HTTP/1.1 403 Forbidden